libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ### Remote syslog

-To enable the function to harvest syslog we need to establish that our remote client connection is secure and allow it.
+To enable the function to harvest syslogs from our OSSEC agents we'll need to establish that our remote client connection is secure and allow it.
 Add the client IP address within the remote section.

 :::: code-group
 ::: code-group-item Ubuntu